Otago Regional Council

 Otago Regional Council (ORC) is the regional council for Otago in the South Island of New Zealand.
-The council's principal office is Regional House on Stafford Street in Dunedin with 250-275 staff, with smaller offices in Queenstown and Alexandra.
-They are responsible for sustainably managing Otago’s natural resources of land, air and water on behalf of the community.
+The council's principal office is Regional House on Stafford Street in Dunedin with 250–275 staff, with smaller offices in Queenstown and Alexandra.
+They are responsible for sustainably managing Otago's natural resources of land, air and water on behalf of the community.
 Property owners pay rates to both the local and regional councils (e.g. the Dunedin City Council and Otago Regional Council).
-In June 2022 the council approved an annual plan of $109m for 2022-2023 with an 18%rates rise.

-Otago regional councillors are elected for three-year terms.
-The latest elections in 2022 have resulted in 4 new councillors, including Alan Somerville (Affiliated with the Green Ōtepoti), Elliot Weir, Lloyd McCall and Tim Mepham.

-Most Otago Regional Councillors are unaffiliated, with only one being listed as "Independent" and one affiliated with the Green Party's Dunedin branch.
-The longest-serving members of the Otago Regional Council are Bryan Scott, an Independent from Dunedin, and Gretchen Robertson, who is an Unaffiliated Councillor from Dunedin and the current chairperson since 2022, with Lloyd McCall from the Molyneux Constituency as Deputy Chairperson since 2022.
-Both Bryan and Gretchen entered the ORC in 2004.

 Composition

 The Otago Regional Council consists of 12 members elected from 4 constituencies.
-Dunedin (6), Dunstan (3), Molyneux (2) and Moeraki (1).
+Dunedin (5), Dunstan (4), Molyneux (2) and Moeraki (1).

+Otago regional councillors are elected for three-year terms.
+The 2025 election saw the return of Hilary Calvert under the Vision Otago ticket, and the election of four new councillors: ACT Local candidate Robbie Byars, Chanel Gardner, Matt Hollyer and Neil Gillespie.

 Constituencies

 Responsibilities

 The responsibilities of the Otago Regional Council are the same as other Regional Councils in New Zealand, but for the Otago region.
 The responsibilities include: